fluent/fluent-logger-perl/README.md

         Your proc should accept a single argument, which will be the internal buffer of messages from the logger.
         A typical use-case for this would be writing to disk or possibly writing to Redis.

+    - truncate\_buffer\_at\_overflow

+        When truncate\_buffer\_at\_overflow is true and pending buffer size is larger than buffer\_limit, post() returns undef.

+        Pending buffer still be kept, but last message passed to post() is not sent and not appended to buffer.
+You may handle the message by other method.

 - **post**($tag:Str, $msg:HashRef)